gruni55/goat/README.txt

 The output files can be found in the same directory where the binary is.
-If you use Visual Studio, the default folder is: goat-main/out/install/x64-Debug/bin
+If you use Visual Studio, the default folder is: goat-main/out/build/x64-Debug/bin (goat-main/out/build/x64-Release/bin, if you compile in release mode)